tencentyun/intlcloud-documents/doc_new/400_SSL证书_SSL/intl_en/C35224_Tomcat 服务器证书安装_intl_en.md

 ## Scenario
-This document guides you through how to install an SSL certificate on a Tomcat server.
+This document describes how to install an SSL certificate on a Tomcat server.
 >
->- This document takes the domain name `www.domain.com` as an example.
+>- This document use the domain name `www.domain.com` as an example.
 >- The current server OS is CentOS 7.
 The detailed steps vary slightly by OS version.
 ## Prerequisites
 - The certificate package for the domain name `www.domain.com` in the SSL Certificate Service Console has been downloaded and decompressed to a local directory.